valentynkt/BackendGarden/content/notes/You Ain't Gonna Need It.md

 > - **Reduce Complexity**: Limits the addition of unnecessary complexity which can make maintenance harder and introduce more bugs.

 > [!warning] Caution
-> Following YAGNI strictly without flexibility can sometimes delay necessary refactoring or long-term planning, potentially leading to technical debt if not managed carefully.
+> Following YAGNI strictly without flexibility can sometimes delay necessary [[Refactoring]] or long-term planning, potentially leading to technical debt if not managed carefully.

 YAGNI helps streamline development processes by ensuring that every element and feature has a justified need, which in turn keeps the codebase clean and maintainable.